At a Glance

 - Cannabis POS integration with ShelfSpace works with any point-of-sale system

-- We handle the data mapping — no IT team or developer required
+- The platform maps the columns — no IT team or developer required

 - Sales data feeds settlements, insights, and vendor scorecards